saif-ellafi/foundryvtt-drag-all-to-hotbar/README.md

 * Actors - Open Sheet
 * Journal Entries - Open Journal
 * Roll Tables - Draws from Table
-* Sounds - Play a sound
+* Sounds - Play a sound (Will only work from Foundry V9 and onwards)
 * Playlists - Play/Stop toggle
 * Items - Open Item (At world level)